Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experiments

-\paragraph{LLMs demonstrate a noticeable sensitivity to the evidence order.} Previous work has shown a tendency in tool-augmented language models to select evidence presented in the top place \cite{behnamghader2022can} and the order sensitivity in LLMs \cite{Lu2022FantastOrder}.
+\paragraph{LLMs demonstrate a noticeable sensitivity to the evidence order.} Previous work has shown a tendency in tool-augmented language models to select evidence presented in the top place \citep{behnamghader2022can} and the order sensitivity in LLMs \citep{Lu2022FantastOrder}.
 To demystify the impact of the evidence-presenting order in LLMs, we respectively put parametric memory and counter-memory as the first evidence in multi-source settings.
 As a reference, the results of first evidence randomly selected from the two are also reported in Table \ref{tab:order}.
-To control the budget, we experiment on ChatGPT only.
-When the evidence is first presented, it is more likely to be favored by LLMs; however, the opposite occurs when the same evidence is presented later in the order.
-Such order sensitivity for evidence in the context may not be a desirable property for tool-augmented LLMs.
+In line with the popularity experiment, we use the same LLMs.